TransposeData/docs/docs/sql/playground.md

 ## Parameterized queries
-The Playground supports paramaterized SQL queries like so:
+The Playground supports paramaterized SQL queries.
+For example:
 ```SELECT * FROM ethereum.nfts WHERE contract_address = '{{contract_address}}' LIMIT 10;``` When using parameters, an input field will appear in the Playground below the query editor.